Home » Course » Dessert » Supreme Black Bean Brownies (Easy + Vegan)

 Instructions

-Prepare your muffin tin by lightly greasing it with oil.
+Preheat oven to 350 degrees F. Prepare your muffin tin by lightly greasing it with oil.
 Use muffin liners if you prefer.

-Fill each cup about 1/4 – 1/3 full.
+Fill muffin tin: Fill each cup about 1/4 – 1/3 full.
 Use any remaining batter to make sure all tins are equally filled.
 Place 1 teaspoon of chilled nut butter in the center of each cup.
 Using a toothpick, chopstick, or something pointy, swirl the nut butter into the chocolate.

-Place in oven on middle rack and bake for 22 – 25 minutes.
+Bake: Place in oven on middle rack and bake for 22 – 25 minutes.
 Let cool about 15 – 20 minutes.
 Using a butter knife, gently guide the knife around the outside of the muffin making sure it is away from the pan.
-Gently nudge under each brownie with the knife and lift removing from the tin.
+Gently nudge under each brownie with the knife and lift it, removing it from the tin.

-Makes 12
+Makes 12 brownie cups

 Notes